Perledition/fuzzy-controller/README.md

 At the moment only triangle definitions for input and output parameters are supported.

-In order to make improve or simplify the settings code could be improved in the way, that the user could create a yml file instead of a dict for the input and output parameter.
+In order to improve or simplify the settings, the code could be improved in the way, that the user could create a yml file instead of a dict for the input and output parameter.